 A comparison of the gold grade from composites within a block with the estimated grade of that block provides an assessment of the estimation process close to measured data.
 Pairing of these grades on a scatterplot gives a statistical valuation of the estimates.
-It is anticipated that the estimated block grades should be similar to the composited grades within the block, however without being of exactly the same value.
+It is anticipated that the estimated block grades should be similar to the composited grades within the block, however, without being of exactly the same value.
 Thus, a high correlation coefficient will indicate satisfactory results in the interpolation process, while a medium to low correlation coefficient will be indicative of larger differences in the estimates and would suggest a further review of the interpolation process.
-Results from the pairing of composited and estimated grades within blocks pierced by a drill hole are presented in Table 14-22.
+Results from the pairing of composited and estimated grades within blocks pierced by a drill hole are presented in Table 14-21.

-As seen in Table 14-22 for gold, the block grade estimates are very similar to the composite grades within blocks pierced by a drill hole, with a high correlation coefficient, indicating satisfactory results from the estimation process.
+As seen in Table 14-21 for gold, the block grade estimates are very similar to the composite grades within blocks pierced by a drill hole, with a high correlation coefficient, indicating satisfactory results from the estimation process.
+It is thus believed that no local bias is present.

-Table 14-22: Gold Grade Comparison for Blocks Pierced by a Drill Hole - Paired Composite Grades with Block Grade Estimates - Powerline and Aurex Hill Deposits
+Table 14-21: Gold Grade Comparison for Blocks Pierced by a Drill Hole - Paired Composite Grades with Block Grade Estimates - Powerline Deposit

 In-Block Composites Avg.
 Au (g/t) Block Estimates Avg.
-Au (g/t) Difference Correlation Coefficient 0.310 0.304 -2.0% 0.747
+Au (g/t) Difference Correlation Coefficient 0.287 0.292 1.8% 0.776